George Floyd protests in Hawaii: Honolulu

 On May 30, hundreds of protesters marched from Waikiki to Ala Moana Beach Park and back to protest systemic racism and the murder of George Floyd.
 Although the protest remained peaceful, the Target store in Ala Moana closed early at 2:00 p.m. as a precaution.
 On May 31, additional peaceful protests were held in Kapolei and on Magic Island.
 Honolulu mayor Kirk Caldwell spoke in support of the protests and emphasized the importance of protesting peacefully.

 On June 3, at least 200 people gathered outside of the Hawaii State Capitol in Urban Honolulu to protest Floyd's murder.
-Protesters, many of whom were Native Hawaiians, Pacific Islanders, and Asian Americans expressed solidarity with Floyd given the racial injustices they have felt also being minorities in the United States.
+Protesters, many of whom were Native Hawaiians, Pacific Islanders, and Asian Americans expressed solidarity with Floyd given the racial injustices they had felt also being minorities in the United States.

 On June 5, a student-led protest in Waikiki was held, with some protesters calling to defund the Honolulu Police Department.

 On June 6, around 2,000 protesters gathered in Ala Moana Beach Park.
 The crowd, which eventually grew to between 5,000 and 20,000 people, marched to the state capitol to show solidarity with Black Lives Matter.
 Dozens of state sheriffs and police officers also gathered at the capitol, but the event remained peaceful.